photon1503/az-native/Demos/readme.md

 - Using Azure Durable Entities for Long running processes and background Tasks
 - Implementing a Microservice using Azure Durable Functions
 - Montoring Durable Functions

-## Designing Event Driven Apps using Service Bus, Event Hub & Event Grid

-- Introduction to Event Driven Architecture
-- Common Message Broker Types in Azure
-- Messages vs Events
-- Pub / Sub vs Event Streaming
-- What to choose when: Service Bus vs Event Hub vs Event Grid
-- Choosing the Messaging Broker: Features and Use-Cases
-- Common Cloud Design Patterns used with Even Driven Architecture
-- Deduplication and Transactions
-- Event Sourcing and Integration Events
-- Analysing and Responding to Events using Azure Stream Analytics

 ## Integrating Azure SQL and Blob Storage with Events